- Who should I contact to start the registration process with a foreign country?

 - As a foreign architect, how do I know if I need an EESA evaluation?

-If you meet the requirements for the foreign architect path to certification, you will not need an EESA evaluation.
+If you meet the requirements for the foreign architect path to certification, you will not need an Education Evaluation Service for Architects (EESA) evaluation.
 If you do not meet these requirements, you may be able to follow the steps for foreign-educated applicants instead.

 - What countries does NCARB have mutual recognition arrangements with?